aws/amazon-documentdb-jdbc-driver/GETTING_STARTED.md

 To enable integration testing the following environment variables allow you to customize the credentials and DocumentDB cluster settings.

+For MacOS, you may need to make changes to ~/.zshrc, source the file, and restart the IDE for changes to be picked up.

 1. Create and set the following environment variables:

 | Variable               | Description                                                                                                              | Example                                                                     |